daplayer/daplayer.github.io/documentation/api/credentials.md

 This class manages the credentials used inside the application.

-It deal both with API credentials and the user's one.
+It both deals with API credentials and the user's one.
-The API ones are hard stored in this file and the user's one are managed through `localStorage`.
+The API ones are hard stored in this file and the user's ones are managed through `localStorage`.

 <hr>
 ## soundcloud